adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [x] As a player, I can view total gold for coins

+- [x] As a player, all coin fields persist after page refresh

-- [ ] As a player, I can add a magic item
+- [x] As a player, I can add a magic item

-- [ ] As a player, I can delete a magic item
+- [x] As a player, I can delete a magic item

-- [ ] As a player, I can edit a magic item
+- [x] As a player, I can edit a magic item

-- [ ] As a player, I can select a row in the magic items table and view the item in the preview tab
+- [x] As a player, I can select a row in the magic items table and view the item in the preview tab

-- [ ] As a player, I can click the first row in magic items table to open the inventory add modal.
+- [x] As a player, I can click the first row in magic items table to open the inventory add modal

-- [ ] As a player, if I start typing in the magic items autocomplete inputs, I can select suggested items in the dropdown.
+- [x] As a player, if I start typing in the magic items autocomplete inputs, I can select suggested items in the dropdown

-- [ ] As a player, if I select from magic items name field, OGL data auto-completes and the remaining fields pre-populate.
+- [x] As a player, if I select from magic items name field, OGL data auto-completes and the remaining fields pre-populate

-- [ ] As a player, all fields for magic items persist after page refresh.
+- [x] As a player, all fields for magic items persist after page refresh

-- [ ] As a player, I can sort the magic items by clicking on the sortable columns.
+- [x] As a player, I can sort the magic items by clicking on the sortable columns

 - [x] As a player, I can add an item to my inventory